Giuiba/fundamentals-of-astrodynamics/README.md

    - **Orbit determination (simple Batch Least Squares)** – Originally developed for SGP4DC - this needs some work to function correctly in C#.
 We have a beta version, but it’s not yet producing the correct outputs.
    - **Accelerations in coordinate transformations** – These are partially implemented.
 The C# version includes them in the overall ECI-to-ECEF transformations, and we plan to include them in all languages shortly.
    - **STK scenarios** – Many are from older versions but should still run in the latest versions of STK.
 We will eventually add Word documents to describe what is actually going on!
    - **SGP4** – 29 August 2024 Update -- Includes check for XP data.
-XP data cannot be processed through SGP4, it requires the SGP4-XP propagator.
+XP data cannot be propagated through SGP4, it requires the SGP4-XP propagator.

 ## Testing Framework